-In the earliest days of digital transformation, the financial services industry was under fire.
+In the earliest days of digital transformation, the financial services industry was under fire (Digital Disruption in Financial Services).
 Large, incumbent financial services firms were criticized for their inability to adapt to disruptive technologies while they were also trying to recover from the economic crisis of 2008.

 The balancing act between regulation, security, and innovation will be a constant challenge for your digital transformation.
 However, with the right approach, you can make the most of emerging technologies to transform your business.

 How Financial Services Technology Trends is Transforming in 2020

 How quickly can you move from new idea to customer-facing product?
 At a time when speed to market is everything, just 54% of financial services firms say they can launch new products and services within one to six months.

 The siloed, legacy infrastructure that has proven so reliable for decades now holds you back.
 The best laid digital transformation plans won’t succeed on the back of traditional systems and operations.

 That’s why four key transformations will drive financial services decision making in 2020:

 - Competing on Customer Experience: Digital natives and upstart fintech companies are already leveraging the latest technologies to provide stellar customer experiences.
 By building omni-channel experiences that provide easier access to services, these disruptive players are giving consumers plenty of reasons to leave incumbents.
 Traditional financial services firms can’t just implement new technology for the sake of new technology—they need to transform fundamentally with a focus on customer experience.